wp-plugins/shutter/readme.txt

 == Description ==

-Shutter is a WordPress plugin designed to cater to photographers.
+[Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") is a plugin and a suite of add-ons to help easily manage and share your photos.
+Download it here now for FREE!

+Make sure to check out more information at [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers").

-Features include:
+= Features include: =

 * Creation of galleries with an unlimited amount of photos.
 * Control of image sizes for thumbnails and full size photos.